-The configuration is read in a case-sensitive manner.
-Generally, keys of the configuration are lower case.
+The configuration is read in a case-insensitive manner, keys as well as values.
+An exception to this are string values which are forwarded to other libraries such as ADIOS1 and ADIOS2.
+Those are read "as-is" and interpreted by the backend library.
 Parameters that are directly passed through to an external library and not interpreted within openPMD API (e.g. adios2.engine.parameters) are unaffected by this and follow the respective library's conventions.

 The configuration string may refer to the complete openPMD::Series or may additionally be specified per openPMD::Dataset, passed in the respective constructors.
 This reflects the fact that certain backend-specific parameters may refer to the whole Series (such as storage engines and their parameters) and others refer to actual datasets (such as compression).
+Dataset-specific configurations are (currently) only available during dataset creation, but not when reading datasets.